imjonfield/Jonfield-Korone-Apks/README.md

 * DON'T sign in the app, sign in [here](https://www.pekora.zip/auth/application).

 * Use the format "username|2facode" to login if you have 2fa enabled.
+(ONLY FOR 2020 & 2021)

 * If you get a connection error when launching the app, use a VPN.